adaltas/node-nikita/src/service/install.coffee.md

 # `nikita.service.install(options, [callback])`

 Install a service.
-For now, only Yum over SSH.
+Yum and apt-get are supported.

 ## Options